 I once spent half a day in one room of the D’Arcy Museum in Paris.
 It housed a special exhibit of Van Gogh, displayed in a timeline of his works, from early to late.
 One thing struck me.
-During his adult life of painting, some works were clear and detailed (flowers, self-portraits, even a still life of onions in the later years of his short life) while others were far less detail-oriented, meshing trees, flora and such far more abstractly (e.g., the garden at the asylum in Saint-Remy where he spent time for mental illness treatment).
+During his adult life of painting, some works were clear and detailed (flowers, self-portraits, even a still life of onions in the later years of his short life) while others were far less detail-oriented, meshing trees, flora and far more abstract (e.g., the paintings from the garden at the asylum in Saint-Remy where he spent time for mental illness treatment).

-Also at that asylum he painted a lesser-known work, Corridor in Saint-Paul Hospital, which is a bit more realistic with what seems to me, a strong message – confusion as to which “door” to enter, as well as a sense of feeling “trapped” with a long way to go to reach the end of his stay.
+At the asylum he also painted a lesser-known work, Corridor in Saint-Paul Hospital, which is a bit more realistic with what seems to me, a strong message – confusion as to which “door” to enter, as well as a sense of feeling “trapped” with a long way to go to reach the end of his stay.
 Many analyze this painting as a plea to his brother Theo to get him out of there.

 How Do We Define Art?